felombat/fincoopwebapp/README.md

 #_FinCoopApp_

-is a solution for tranking saving opration of a community of merchants
+is a solution for tracking saving operations of a community of merchants

 this demo app is power by :
 - Bootstrap 4